Get ready for Round 7 in Maine’s Medicaid expansion fight

-The parties on both sides of the debate over expanding Medicaid in Maine dug new trenchlines on Wednesday as Maine careens toward a referendum in November that some see as a potential national barometer on health care and national principles.
+The parties on both sides of the debate over expanding Medicaid in Maine dug new trenchlines on Wednesday as Maine careens toward a referendum in November that some see as a potential national barometer on health care and conservative principles.

 The question of whether to expand the taxpayer-funded health care system here comes to the Nov.
 7 ballot by citizen initiative after at least six legislative expansion attempts under Republican Gov. Paul LePage have failed.